Clement L. Glynn

 Fax: (925) 945-1975

-Clement L. Glynn is a member of the American College of Trial Lawyers who has tried more than 50 cases to verdict in state and federal courts in California, Florida, South Carolina, and Colorado, and has represented clients in a wide variety of complex litigation matters, including product liability, toxic torts, employment, business torts, real estate, intellectual property, commercial disputes, oil and gas, eminent domain and other areas including appellate practice.
+Clement L. Glynn is a member of the American College of Trial Lawyers and the American Board of Trial Advocates (ABOTA) who has tried more than 50 cases to verdict in state and federal courts in California, Hawaii, Florida, South Carolina, and Colorado.
+He has represented clients in a wide variety of complex litigation matters, including product liability, toxic torts, employment, business torts, real estate, intellectual property, commercial disputes, oil and gas, eminent domain, attorney-client fee disputes and other areas including appellate practice.
 Much of his practice is on the defense side, but he has also successfully represented plaintiffs on many occasions.
 He has been named a California “Super Lawyer” every year since the designation’s inception.